AquaJerry/cpp-for-programmers-ud210/Readme.md

 > learn how to work with data structures, wirte down patterns or high-level
 > generic code in it and you can fiddle with bits of hardware in it.

+> A lot of languages are built to one thing: all they protect you against some
+> of the unpleasantness of the real world to the point where you can actually
+> learn how to deal with it.
+And So C++ can be very useful as a learning tool
+> to learn how to program.

 ## License

 ISC